 In Chemistry, pH measures the relative basicity and acidity of an aqueous (solvent in water) solution.
 The pH scale extends from 0 (highly acidic substances such as battery acid) to 14 (highly alkaline substances like lie); pure water at 77° F (25° C) has a pH of 7 and is neutral.
-Data engineers have cleverly borrowed this metaphor from chemists and created acronyms that while not exact in their meanings, are still apt representations of what is happening within a given database system when discussing the reliability of transaction processing.
+Data engineers have cleverly borrowed acid vs base from chemists and created acronyms that while not exact in their meanings, are still apt representations of what is happening within a given database system when discussing the reliability of transaction processing.

 To extend this useful metaphor further, let’s first look at the idea of pH.
 Søren Peder Lauritz Sørensen first developed the concept while working at the Carlsberg Laboratory in 1909, so the idea is not something new.
 The (H) refers to hydrogen atoms.
 There is considerable disagreement whether the (p) comes from the French puissance, German potenz, or Latin pondus or potentia; yet, they all mean potential or power.
 Thus, pH is the power/potential energy of hydrogen in a given solution, or the activity of the hydrogen atoms in that solution: an acidic solution has more activity, an alkaline solution has less.
 In database transaction processing, the hydrogen atoms are the data flowing through the system; the (p) are the properties that guarantee those transactions are processing reliably.